learn-co-curriculum/introduction-to-the-dom/README.md

 ## How is the DOM structured?

-The DOM is essentially one big nested object. (!!!)
+The DOM is essentially one big nested object.

+(!!!)

+Hold up.
+Like a JavaScript object?

+Basically.
+You can interact with it like you would just about any ol' JS object, except that it has a few special properties.
 This means that we can traverse it starting at a known root (usually the `body`, which we can access at `document.body`) all the way down to the most deeply nested element.

 ## What does the DOM look like?